thisisbramiller/deltadentalghasassigmnet/README.md

 **Note:** Ensure you have the necessary configurations and permissions set up for CodeQL analysis.

+## Dependabot

+Dependabot is enabled in this repository to automatically keep dependencies up to date.
+It checks for updates to dependencies defined in your project's configuration files and opens pull requests to update them.

 ## Running CodeQL from Visual Studio Code

 To run CodeQL from your local environment using Visual Studio Code, follow these steps: